FurryCoders/FALocalRepo/README.md

 submission file will then be saved as `00/01/45/78/93/submission.file` with the correct extension extracted from the file itself - FurAffinity links do not always contain the right extension.

+Extra submission files are saved in the same folder with 0-based index postfixed to the filename.
+The first file is named `submission.file`, and subsequent files are called `submission1.file`, `submission2.file`, etc.

 ## Upgrading Database

 When the program starts, it checks the version of the database against the one used by the program and if the latter is